 A temporary short-term increase in noise levels may cause disturbance to local wildlife if present in the vicinity of the works.
 The works will, for example, require a range of ancillary plant, vehicles and NRMM which will emit noise and create potential disturbance.
 The works will also require delivery of materials and the presence of personnel to facilitate the improvements to the road surface.
 However, the number of construction vehicles and construction operatives required onsite is low given the scale and scope of works.
-In addition, any species in the area are likely to be accustomed to noise and visual disturbance pertaining to vehicle movements on the M8, furthermore, the scheme is of short duration (nine nights) and will be undertaken on a rolling programme.
+In addition, any species in the area are likely to be accustomed to noise and visual disturbance pertaining to vehicle movements on the M80, furthermore, the scheme is of short duration (five nights) and will be undertaken on a rolling programme.
 The potential for significant species disturbance within the area of likely construction disturbance is therefore somewhat diminished.

-Curled dock and rosebay willowherb have been identified along the westbound carriageway verge within the scheme extents, however, all works are restricted to the existing made ground on the M8 carriageway surface and on slip, with only like-for-like replacement of carriageway road surface being undertaken.
-As such, there is no potential to impact upon these species.
+Two instances of INNS Japanese knotweed have been identified along the northbound verge within the scheme extents.
+Of lesser concern invasive native perennial rosebay willowherb is noted as being widespread along the NB verge within the scheme extents.
+However, all works are restricted to existing made ground on the M80 carriageway, with like-for-like replacement of the road surface taking place.
+As such, with mitigation measures implemented below, there is no potential to impact upon these species.